Michigan man exonerated of murder after 32 years in prison

 DETROIT (AP) — A man was exonerated Wednesday after 32 years in prison when authorities agreed that he was wrongly convicted of a fatal stabbing in suburban Detroit based on faulty evidence, including a bite mark on the victim.

-For years, Gilbert Poole Jr., 56, had challenged his first-degree murder conviction with expertise from the Innocence Project at WMU-Cooley Law School.
+For years, Gilbert Poole Jr. had challenged his first-degree murder conviction with expertise from the Innocence Project at WMU-Cooley Law School.

 An Oakland County judge dismissed the conviction at the request of the Michigan attorney general’s office, clearing the way a few hours later for Poole’s release from a prison in Jackson.

-“I spent decades learning, reading, studying law, but none of that was working for me,” Poole said in court.
+“I spent decades learning, reading, studying law, but none of that was working for me,” Poole, 56, said in court.
 “It wasn’t until I surrendered to a higher power and God stepped in and sent me a band of angels to look past the rules and regulations and looked to see who was standing in the furnace.
 I was standing in the furnace.
 I didn’t belong here.”

 Poole was convicted in the fatal stabbing of Robert Mejia, whose body was found in a Pontiac field.